 The exercises are based around the principles of Traditional Chinese Medicine and related, centuries-old mind/body training patterns in order to cultivate energy and enhance general well-being.

 … you’re welcome to join one of our ongoing regular classes, but if you’re not sure which is the right level for you, please Contact Us or call us on 07814 969 540.

-This is an Intermediate Class, and is only suitable for those who have already completed the first three sections of the First Form, Chen style (Laojia Yilu).
+This is an Intermediate Class, and is only suitable for those who have already completed the First Form, Chen style (Laojia Yilu).

 10:30 – 12:30